baejaeho18/ComputerVision/README.md

 same as circle detection

 # Image Segmentation
+Process of partitioning a digital image into multiple region.

-1 back / forward
+1 back / forward ?
-2 thresholding : how to defined threshoding is very important job
+2 thresholding : how to defined proper threshoding (between background and object) is important
-- gobal : Basing, Ostant? : performance measurement : within-class variance / between-class variance
+* gobal : Basing, Ostant? : performance measurement : within-class variance / between-class variance
-- local : average adjacent pixel
+  - Basic : repeat T=(m1+m2)/2 until the change is small enough
+  - Otsu : compute between-class variance which is maximized
+* local(adaptive) : set a threshold depending on the intensity distribution of adjacent pixel 3 GrabCut ?

 # Video Segmentation (Background Subtraction)
 1 background